b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ### Infrastructure exceptions?
 Nah.

-I don't see a need for these as you will probably be talking about internal knowledge only devs can read, so you can just use a global \Exception in this case and let 🤵🏼‍️Alfred log it and return a generic 🤷‍.
+I don't see a need for these as you will probably be talking about internal knowledge only devs can read, so you can just use a global \Exception in this case and let 🤵️Alfred log it and return a generic 🤷‍.

 This brings me back to...